-- Fill water bowls as needed - Ensure enclosure inner doors are secured open and unable to swing - Remove scat from the enclosure promptly.
-If diarrhoea is observed, notify CCF immediately Ensure enclosure doors are secured and LOCKED.
-Padlocks or Carabiners in place
+- Fill water bowls as needed (Tank#2) - Ensure enclosure inner doors are secured open and unable to swing - Remove scat from enclosure promptly.
+If diarrhoea is observed, notify CCF immediately. - Ensure enclosure doors are secured and latched.
+Carabiners in place.